Informed Consent and Patient Understanding: Ethical and Legal Considerations for Healthcare Providers

 - Illiteracy doesn’t exempt patients from the terms of the consent forms that they sign.
 When a person signs a document, the act of signing it generally signifies that they had an opportunity to review and understand the document’s terms.

 - A patient’s inability to understand English is not a determinative factor in assessing the effect of their signed consent forms.
+Still, the best business and ethical practices establish trust between the patient and their provider, which can be hindered by a language barrier.
+Practices that work to reduce this language barrier may have happier and more knowledgeable patients.

 - While providers are generally not required to warn patients about “remote” risks, the determination of what qualifies as a “remote risk” is often subjective.